-(BC Social Innovation Council, 2012).
+(BC Social Innovation Council, 2012)

-British Columbia also has crown agencies dedicated to fostering innovation through supports for technology and entrepreneurship.
-The British Columbia Innovation Council is the provincial authority for this initiative, but regional councils exist as well (BCIC, 2014).
+British Columbia has crown agencies dedicated to fostering innovation through supports for technology and entrepreneurship.
+The British Columbia Innovation Council, a crown agency, is the provincial authority for this initiative but regional councils exist as well (BCIC, 2014).
 In the Kootenays these innovation councils are the Kootenay Rockies Innovation Council (KRIC) and the Kootenay Association for Science and Technology (KAST).
 Each council is responsible for overseeing innovation support in the region; KRIC serves the east and KAST serves the west.
-The following tables (Table 1 and Table 2) outline their services:
+The following tables outline their services: